Mutual funds for every objective

 3. Do something fun now—and later.
 Whether it’s a newer car, a Caribbean cruise, a wardrobe upgrade or a household remodel, pick one and enjoy it.

 4. Invest in tax-favored investment accounts.
 Consider converting a large sum to tax-favored investment.
-That means maxing your 401(k) at work & IRA contributions.
+That means maxing your 401(k) at work and IRA contributions.
 (Learn more about this topic: Maximizing your IRA can lower your taxes and pump up your savings)

 6. Set aside a reasonable amount for your favorite cause or charity.
 If you’re passionate about a nonprofit organization, this may be a good opportunity to contribute to it.